email@example.com | (215) 453-9145

 In LCC mode, the TCS Command Station (coming soon) supports up 4 connected throttles without the use of an external WiFi router.
 With the addition of an external WiFi router, the practical limit of the TCS Command Station is about 50 - 100 throttles, limited by the capabilities of the WiFi router itself.

-How do I shut down the throttle?
+How do I turn on and shut down the throttle?

+Press any button on the keypad, followed by button 2 to power up the throttle.
 If left idle, the throttle will automatically shutdown on its own after a user-configurable timeout.
 The user may optionally force a shutdown by pressing the menu button and selecting option 9 (Power Off).

 What are these "user-configurable" buttons and how do I use them?